 A transaction is a signed (approved) record of change to a blockchain which is irreversible once validated.
-As previously discussed, each blockchain has their own consensus model, like a complex accounting transaction, which is one of the reasons it can become complex to develop and maintain solutions across a number of different currencies and DeFi protocols.
+As previously discussed, each blockchain has their own consensus model, like a complex accounting transaction, which is one of the reasons it can become difficult to develop and maintain solutions across a number of different currencies and DeFi protocols.
 Each blockchain has it's own volume properties, with some like Aptos advertising high-volume transaction throughput vs. something like Bitcoin.

 Understanding nonces is important as each currencies’ wallet transactions are processed in the order of their nonces.
 What this means is that if a transaction gets stuck due to low gas fees, any subsequently submitted transactions from that account will be held up until the first is processed.
 Occasionally it’s even required to resubmit a transaction with the same nonce as a previous transaction in order to cancel it.

 There’s no free lunch as they say, and the same is true for crypto.
 Even though the technology is distributed, there can still be substantial capital and operational costs associated with approving transactions.
 Gas fees are the real-time market costs required for the computation to process a transaction (in Proof-of-Work systems), and the payment rewarded to staking validators (in a Proof-of-Stake systems).
 If a transaction is submitted with the gas fee set too low, it will sit in the memory pool until market fees match what was set.

 Knowing what gas fees to use, and how that impacts transaction performance and settlement is key to operating crypto infrastructure.

 The mempool is like a waiting room for transactions that have not yet been confirmed to the blockchain.
 To exit the mempool, a transaction must be validated in a block.
 Having a clear view into mempool queue sizes help to understand when transactions will clear, and also when to potentially adjust gas fees.